 One example of a company that provides hybrid functionality is ComitFS whose elevated CTI click to dial solution enables Trader Voice suppliers and other applications to share private leased lines.
 They also provide start of day VR audio quality tests using a mean opinion score (MOS) capability.
 Another innovative offering comes from the Australian carrier Telstra.
 Trader Voice SIP Connect has several good features for an industry in transition.
 With a simple set up it creates a hybrid SIP environment that allows systems to interoperate, it records every line, regardless of endpoint.
 It also has PSTN integration which is very powerful for people who need to dial into hoots while working remotely or travelling on business.

 Trading floor IT managers are digitizing their technology portfolios and seeking the cost saving, continuity and flexibility benefits of cloud.
 Prioritizing the improvement of trader workflows provides a strong reference point for strategic development and to achieve this, integration between systems needs to be optimized.

 Integration is also important for technology vendors and we will increasingly see this facilitated through open APIs, acquisitions, and joint ventures.
 The well-established firms are using trading communities as barriers to entry and there is consolidation here too.
 For new companies trying to enter the market, innovation is the key.
 Rather than trying to replace existing suppliers, the prevalent approach is to integrate as widely as possible, providing added value to existing infrastructure as the digital transformation progresses.
-For the IT managers, the challenge is to select solutions for the journey and those for the final destination without users suffering a bumpy ride.
+For the IT managers, the challenge is to select the right solutions both for the journey and for the final destination without users suffering a bumpy ride.